 Valid Reasons for Extension of the Visa

-In normal circumstances it can be quite challenging to avail of an extension to a Business / Schengen Visa and they are given on a case-by-case basis.
+It can be quite challenging in normal circumstances to avail of an extension to a Business / Schengen Visa, and they are given on a case-by-case basis.
 However, the current situation is not normal circumstances.
-Generally, there are four accepted grounds which are supplemented by an interview.
+Generally, four accepted grounds are supplemented by an interview.
 The four accepted reasons are:

 - Late Entry